nchah/chrome-extension-starter/README.md

 ![newtab-memo-screenshot-4.png](/images/newtab-memo-screenshot-4.png?raw=true)

-### Not Launched

-The following themes are not yet on the Chrome Web Store:
-- theme-google-pastel
-- theme-green-mint-v1
-- theme-blue-mint-v1

 ## Stats

 The developer dashboard in the Chrome Web Store allows for easy tracking of extensions and themes.
-It is possible to download a CSV dump of all stats to date for each application.
+CSV dumps of all 'download' and 'impression' stats to date are available for each theme or extension.